-CRIDOC, which is governed by the Board of Trustees, was duly registered with the Office of the Registrar General as a legally operating Non-Governmental Organisation (NGO) in Malawi on 31 July 2006 under the Trustees Incorporation Act of 1962.
+The Child Rights Information and Documentation Centre (CRIDOC) was duly registered with the Office of the Registrar General as a legally operating Non-Governmental Organisation (NGO) in Malawi on 31 July 2006 under the Trustees Incorporation Act (CAP.
+5:03).

 Other networks and forums include the Malawi Network against Child Trafficking (M-NACT); the Civil Society Education Network (CSEC); and the Lilongwe District Education Network (LIDEN) – an affiliate of CSEC.

 The CRIDOC Secretariat, situated at Manobec Complex, along Chipembere Highway, also currently hosts the Youth Act Alliance (YAA) , a coalition of youth organizations across the current that has been engaged in various youth-focused projects and activities.